rapidsai/rmm/README.md

 ### DeviceBuffers

 A DeviceBuffer represents an **untyped, uninitialized device memory allocation**.
-DeviceBuffers can be created simply by providing the size of the allocation in bytes:
+DeviceBuffers can be created by providing the size of the allocation in bytes:

 ```python